magne4000/node-qtdatastream/README.md

 Nodejs lib which can read/write Qt formatted Datastreams.

 For the moment the following types are handled for reading and writing:
-  QBool, QUInt, QMap, QList, QString, QVariant, QStringList, QShort, QInt, QByteArray, QUserType, QDateTime, QTime
+  QBool, QUInt, QMap, QList, QString, QVariant, QStringList, QShort, QInt, QByteArray, QUserType, QDateTime, QTime, QChar

 ## Getting Started
 Install the module with `npm install node-qtdatastream --production`,